April 16, 2022; revised March 8, 2023

 8. Think about what happens within those few minutes while you are eating the apple.
 You see the apple in your hand and feel its texture.
 You can taste the apple and also smell its aroma.
 You also hear the chewing sound.
 Those are the five sensory experiences through the five physical senses.

 - There are separate regions in the brain that process data from those five senses.
-The brain processes such data into a form that can be understood by the mind.
+The brain processes such data into a form that the mind can understand.
 This is a fully kammic process that scientists will never be able to figure out.

 - It is worthwhile to think about what must happen, for example, to ‘see’ that apple.